mj010101/mizupay/README.md

-# SuiFuBao: Sui BTC PayFi Protocol
+# Mizupay: Sui BTC PayFi Protocol

-SuiFuBao is a DeFi protocol built on Sui that enables users to:
+Mizupay is a DeFi protocol built on Sui that enables users to:

 1. Deposit LBTC as collateral to mint LUSD stablecoins
 2. Stake LUSD tokens to receive sLUSD which is yield-bearing stablecoin